 Leaks can also occur in the pipes that supply water to your home.
 These leaks are often harder to detect as they’re hidden from view.

-Plumbing leaks can often be prevented by regularly checking your plumbing fixtures and pipes for any signs of wear or damage.
-If you notice any leaks, fixing them as soon as possible is essential to avoid expensive water damage.
+Plumbing leaks can often be prevented by regularly checking your plumbing fixtures and pipes for signs of wear or damage.
+If you notice any leaks, fixing them immediately is essential to avoid expensive water damage.

 Your appliances, such as dishwashers and washing machines, can leak over time.
 It’s essential to check them regularly for any signs of wear or damage indicating a disconnection from the drain.